tomasbasham/tomasbasham.github.io/_posts/2015-12-29-why-stack-overflow-is-bad.md

 ---
 layout: post
-title: Stack Overflow is full of trigger happy moderators
+title: Why Stack Overflow is Bad
 description: The pretentious nature of the largest programming Q&A monster.
 author: Tomas Basham
 comments: true